Varicose Veins Varicose Veins

 Your doctor may recommend adopting lifestyle changes to help relieve symptoms or prevent varicose veins from getting worse.
 These may include:

-Your doctor may recommend a procedure based on the results of ultrasound or other exams showing which of your veins are affected and how well they are working.
+Your doctor may do an ultrasound or other exams to see how well your veins are working.
 Most procedures for varicose veins do not require a long recovery.

 Your doctor may recommend compression therapy as a treatment alone or after a procedure to remove or close off varicose veins.
 Compression therapy involves special elastic stockings or compression bandages that put gentle pressure on the legs to help prevent swelling.

 For some people, especially those who have to sit or stand for long periods, compression may help relieve pain, swelling, and other symptoms, such as a feeling of heaviness in the legs.
 If you are pregnant, your doctor may recommend compression hose.

 Compression therapy only relieves symptoms.
 Most doctors now recommend procedures to correct the reflux problem that is causing your varicose veins.

 After you have a procedure to remove or close off your varicose veins, your doctor will probably recommend compression stockings for at least a week.
 Compression stockings may also help heal leg ulcers or sores that are a complication of varicose veins.
 Because vein problems are long term, your doctor may suggest that you continue to wear compression stockings.

 Some people find that compression stockings cause discomfort, itching, skin irritation, or swelling.

 Your doctor may recommend medicine to help relieve the pain of varicose veins.
 Diosmiplex is the only available medicine approved for varicose veins.
 This plant-based medicine may help with some varicose vein symptoms and complications, including swelling, ulcers, and changes in skin and tissues of the legs.